arashash/arashash.github.io/_posts/2020-02-09-deeplearning-ch10-intro.markdown

 ---
 layout: post
 published: true
-title: 'Recurrent and Recursive Nets: Lecture 1'
+title: 'Recurrent and Recursive Nets: Part 1'
 subtitle: >-
   Introduction to recurrent networks and unfolding computational graphs from the Chapter 10 of the Deep Learning book with a YouTube lightboard lecture